Allegheny Stonecrop

 Find it in the wild

 This species is most often found growing in the Appalachian mountains.
-Although its presence is not historically recorded in southeastern PA, if you connect the dots, it’s possible they were here.
-Maybe the deer and rabbits kept them browsed beyond recognition.
+Although its presence is not historically recorded in southeastern PA, if you connect the dots with its presence in NJ, it’s possible they were here.
+There just aren’t historical herbarium records to support this.
+Maybe early settlers wiped them out or the deer and rabbits kept them browsed beyond recognition.
 I’ve seen them do this to the non-native stonecrops.
 In fact, I didn’t even know I had any until a section they’d been planted was blocked off from deer.
 It’s amazing that something with an insubstantial root system can survive years of browsing.
 Maybe that’s how it got its name “live-forever,” because they really do.
 Therefore, I am leaving this in the eastern PA native category, just with an asterisk.

 This perennial plant is found growing mostly in the high-elevation areas of the Appalachian mountain range from North Carolina to Pennsylvania on rocky outcroppings, slopes, woodlands, and along roadsides.
 (Source: NCSU)